120th Territorial Defense Brigade: 2022 Russian invasion of Ukraine

 Part of the 173rd Battalion were stationed in Soledar and Bakhmut in early 2023.
 In March the battalion returned from Bakhmut for rest and recuperation.

+Around September 2023, the brigade was involved in combat actions around Velika Novosilka during the 2023 counteroffensive.

 On 26 September 2024, the brigade's 210th Battalion was deployed to the city of Hirnyk.
 After the left flank around Hirnyk collapsed, the battalion attempted to withdraw but a blocking detachment from the 110th Mechanized Brigade threatened soldiers of the 210th Battalion with severe disciplinary actions or execution if they retreated.

 Structure

 As of 2022 the brigade's structure is as follows: